British billionaire Joe Lewis pleads guilty in insider trading case

 U.S. Attorney Damian Williams said the plea deal includes the largest financial penalty for insider trading in a decade.

-Broad Bay Limited, which Lewis owns, will pay more than $50 million in financial penalties, the prosecutor said in a release.
+A guilty plea was also entered for Broad Bay Limited, which Lewis owns.
+The company and Lewis will pay more than $50 million in financial penalties, the prosecutor said in a release.

 “Today’s guilty pleas once again confirm — as I said in announcing the charges against Joseph Lewis just six months ago – the law applies to everyone, no matter who you are or how much wealth you have," Williams said.